-- 26. The CRC submission is focused on ensuring that the SDP gives effect to the CRPS and that any inconsistency with the regional and district planning framework is avoided.
-Notable points include: - (a) The requirement to avoid urban development outside of existing urban areas or greenfield priority areas for development identified on in Map A, Chapter 6; - (b) Approximately one third of the site identified for residential use is located under the 50 dBA Airport Noise Contour, and development of noise sensitive activities are sought to be avoided in this area.
-Until the Airport Noise Contour goes through a plan change process, identification of future residential land beneath the contour is presumptuous and will give an unrealistic expectation that the land can, and will be developed for residential purposes; - (c) That the nature, timing and sequencing of new development should be integrated with funding, implementation and operation of transport and other infrastructure, and that potential future but unconsented upgrades to Selwyn District's reticulated services should not be relied on: - (d) The plan change area is not well serviced by public transport services and needs to demonstrate how effective provision is made for a range of transport options, including public transport, and while a business case to investigate mass rapid transit is being progressed, it is too early to determine if this can be relied upon; - (e) The proposal does not sufficiently address wider transport and environmental impacts arising from trips into Christchurch City, nor does it take into account potential for other proposed plan changes to impact on efficiency of the network; - (f) There will be impacts on on versatile soils, which conflicts with the SDP and directions contained in the draft National Policy Stratement on Highly Productive Land (NPS-HPL); - (g) The total anticipated yield of 660 household allotments (which includes those that are deferred) is not considered significant in the context of Greater Christchurch, particularly given that the GCP has concluded that a trend towards smaller household i.e.
+- 26. In relation to PC72, the CCC and CRC submissions address strategic planning matters. - 27.
+The CRC submission is focused on ensuring that the SDP gives effect to the CRPS and that any inconsistency with the regional and district planning framework is avoided.
+Notable points include: - (a) The requirement to avoid urban development outside of existing urban areas or greenfield priority areas for development identified on in Map A, Chapter 6; - (b) The area is identified for potential rural residential development in the Rural Residential Strategy and the adopted Prebbleton Structure Plan does not identify the land for future urban activities; while it is identified within an urban growth overlay in the proposed Selwyn District Plan, the combination of the above matters signal it is to facilitate rural residential development only: - (c) CRPS Policy 6.3.9(7) states that a rural residential development area shall not be regarded as in transition to full urban development; - (d) That the nature, timing and sequencing of new development should be integrated with funding, implementation and operation of transport and other infrastructure, and that potential future but unconsented upgrades to Selwyn District's reticulated services should not be relied on; - (e) The plan change area is not well serviced by public transport services; - (f) The proposal needs to demonstrate how effective provision is made for a range of transport options, including public transport, and while a business case to investigate mass rapid transit is being prgressed, it is too early to determine if this can be relied upon;

-- 15 households per hectare is both desirable and feasble in this context: - (h) For the reasons above, the plan change as proposed is not considered to contribute to a well functioning urban environment that is well connected.
+- (g) The proposal does not sufficiently address wider transport and environmental impacts arising from trips into Christchurch City, nor does it take into account potential for other proposed plan changes to impact on efficiency of the network; - (h) There will be impacts on on versatile soils, which conflicts with the SDP and directions contained in the draft National Policy Stratement on Highly Productive Land (NPS-HPL); - (i) The anticipated yield of 290 households allotments is not considered significant in the context of Greater Christchurch; - (j) The type of housing proposed to be delivered is not suffienctly diverse and limits the ability to deliver a range of smaller housing types, for which a need has been identified through reports commissioned by the Greater Christchurch Partnership; and - (k) For the reasons above, the plan change as proposed is not considered to contribute to a well functioning urban environment that is well connected.

-27. The CCC submission:
+28. The CCC submission: